studioromeo/studioromeo.github.com/src/posts/2013-12-02-anchor-diary-migrations.md

+---
+summary: Part 2 on our building AnchorCMS in Laravel series.
+We're looking at migrations today and how we can get our database ship shape!
+---

 {% include 'video.html' src:"https://www.youtube.com/embed/nwSwPYKPgEY" %}

 Hi Guys, hope you're well!<br/>I've just been cracking on with coding <del>laravel</del> anchor in laravel.